ftrackhq/integrations/doc/introduction/framework/definition.rst

  * **type**; Definition type, binds to the host engine names.
  * **name**; The name of the definition should be kept unique within the pipeline.
  * **host_type**; The type of host this definition should  be available to, basically the name of the DCC application.
- * **context**; Section that defines the the plugin to use when selecting context (Task) and the asset version to load.
+ * **context**; Section that defines the plugin to use when selecting context (Task) and the asset version to load.
- * **components**; Section that define each loadable component (step) - which definition plugin and options to use for collect and load into the DCC app.
+ * **components**; Section that defines each loadable component (step) - which definition plugin and options to use for collect and load into the DCC app.
 See plugin and their widgets directories below.
  * **finalizers**; Section that defines plugins that should be run after load has finished.